bpulito/patient-admission-agent/patient-assistant/README.md

 2. Create a new Assistant.

 3. Create the reservation tool extension.
 Here is the associated [reservation-tool OpenAPI script](../reservation-tool/reservation-tool-open-api.json).
-Note that you will need the APIKEY for this tool that was setup in the .env file for the tool service.
+Note that you will need the bearer token that was configured for this tool in the .env file for the tool service.

 4. Create the patient profile tool extension.
 Here is the associated [patient-profile-tool OpenAPI script](../patient-profile-tool/patient-profile-tool-open-api.json).
-Any APIKEY will be used for this stub.
+Any bearer token can be used for this stub.

 5. Import the Patient-Admissions-Assistant-action.json file to load the assistant.